jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

-One last viewpoint, which is interesting primarily due to its rarity, is that of the "scientific religious materialist"; someone who believes actual religious events and phenomenon such as immortality are real but can be explained with scientific process.
+One last viewpoint, which is interesting primarily due to its rarity, is that of the "scientific religious materialist"; someone who believes actual religious events and phenomenon such as immortality are real but can be explained with scienific process.
 Probably the only notable example of this is Frank J. Tipler's Omega Point Theory, which posits a physical process explaining resurrection and immortality.